Deidre Hall: Career

 Hall made guest appearances on a variety of prime time shows until March 1991, when she made a return to Days of Our Lives.
 This decision was a result of a request by producer Ken Corday, who hoped her return would have influence on the low ratings.
 According to the actress, she was approached to play a new character, but she refused and insisted on portraying Marlena, with a contract for six months only.
 Producers were reluctant to give into Hall's requests, fearing that the fans would leave after six months when she left.
 However, she remained on contract with the show for 18 more years until January 24, 2009, when she was terminated because of budget cuts mandated by NBC.
 Her salary on Days of Our Lives was in the range of $60,000 per month, much higher than most other daytime serial actors.
-On May 11th, 2023, Hall's 5,000th Episode aired on Peacock, an NBC streaming service that exclusively carries Days of Our Lives.
+On May 11, 2023, Hall's 5,000th Episode aired on Peacock, an NBC streaming service that exclusively carries Days of Our Lives.
 The episode featured a flashback of her first episode when she met Mickey Horton.

 In 1995, Hall produced and starred in Never Say Never: The Deidre Hall Story, a made-for-TV movie about her personal struggles to become a mother.
 Her longtime Days co-star Suzanne Rogers (Maggie Horton) is featured in the program.

 Since at least early 2009, Hall has occasionally guest-hosted Clout, a talk radio program syndicated through Air America Media.
-In 2010, Hall and her writing partner Lynne Bowman wrote "Deidre Hall's Kitchen Closeup."
+In 2010, Hall and her writing partner Lynne Bowman wrote Deidre Hall's Kitchen Closeup.
 In 2011, Hall guest-starred on the season finale of Lifetime's Drop Dead Diva.
 She and Drake Hogestyn reprised their roles as Marlena Evans and John Black on September 26, 2011.

 Hall received a star on the Hollywood Walk of Fame in 2016.

 In 2024, Hall played a fictionalized version of herself on the HBO Max series Hacks.

+In 2026 Hall appears as Dr. Chivers on the Paramount+ series Star Trek strange new worlds.